edeetee/pictocraft/README.md

 Tested on Minecraft Java Edition 1.14+

-If you already have [fabric](https://fabricmc.net/) installed, download the latest release [from this repo](https://github.com/edeetee/pictocraft/releases).
+Alternatively, [download the latest release](https://github.com/edeetee/pictocraft/releases) if you already have [fabric](https://fabricmc.net/) installed.

 ## Examples
 ### 'Can you help me find some glass'